lyaunzbe/derrida/README.md

-CHECK IT OUT AT lyaunzbe.derrida.jit.su
+CHECK IT OUT AT http://www.lyaunzbe.derrida.jit.su

 (WORK IN PROGRESSO)